-At June 30, 2018, receivables in the General Fund consisted of grants due from other governmental agencies and permit fees receivable.
-These grants and fees have historically been fully collected, thus no allowance for doubtful accounts has been established.
+At June 30, 2019, receivables in the General Fund consisted of due from other governmental agencies and permit fees receivable.
+These receivables have historically been fully collected, thus no allowance for doubtful accounts has been established.

 Receivables in the proprietary fund consisted of portable sampler sales and part sales for portable samplers.
 Portable samplers are sold to other governments and private industry throughout the United States and internationally.
 Receivables from such sales are unsecured.
 Management believes that the amount of uncollectible receivables is immaterial.
 Therefore, no provision for uncollectible receivables has been recorded.